-In July of 2009, my husband Bill and I went to Budapest, Hungary and Prague, Czech Republic.
-Our daughter had been in Hungary for 18 months on a mission for our church.
-Bill also worked on movies for NBC over there and wanted to show me some of the amazing sites in both cities.
+In July 2009, my husband Bill and I went to Budapest, Hungary and Prague, Czech Republic.
+Our daughter had been in Hungary for 18 months on a mission for our church, so we made it a vacation and then picked her up and travelled around her areas.
+Bill also worked there on movies for NBC and wanted to show me some of the amazing sites in both cities.
 Honestly, I had no idea just how interesting and fun this trip would prove to be.
 I was under the impression that in order for a vacation to be complete, it needed to include palm trees and the ocean.
 Not true.
 Rivers, ornate architecture, beautiful cathedrals, charming streets and international food can be just as romantic and relaxing.

 One night while in Hungary, we went to a street fair on the Szechenyi Chain Bridge, a suspension bridge built in 1849 between Buda and Pest over the Danube River.
 Look how beautiful it was at night…

-The Greek salad is perfect for those hot summer days when you don’t want to cook a big meal but want to feel satisfied.
-Or, grill some chicken kebabs, make some lemon rice and you have a Greek Feast!
-I even whipped up a little Tzatziki and some fresh grilled vegetables.
-I must say that this meal was amazing!
-You will need plenty of lemons, fresh garlic and parsley so be prepared!
+The Greek Salad is perfect for those hot summer days when you don’t feel like cooking but want to feel satisfied.
+I’ve got my recipe for Greek Salad on a separate post here since it’s great as a meal all on its own!
+Or add it to my chicken kebabs, lemon rice, tzatziki and grilled vegetables for a Greek Feast!
+I must say that this meal took us right back to our wonderful memories of Hungary.
+You’ll need plenty of lemons, fresh garlic and parsley so be prepared!

 - 3-4 chicken breasts